artsy/hokusai/docs/Getting_Started.md

   * `./hokusai/production.yml` - a Kubernetes YAML file for the production environment
 - An ECR repository for your project

 The files in `./hokusai` as well as the `Dockerfile` are meant to be a starting point for development of your specific application's dependencies, and can / should be freely modified, as you customize your Docker build, add service dependencies to your environments, introduce environment variables, or change the container runtime commands.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your project's configuration.

 2) Check that Hokusai is correctly configured for your project